sidney-eliot/3d-artists-handbook/content/glossary.md

 ### Object Properties

 #### Transparent
-- With transparent objects almost all light passes directly through them.
+- With transparent objects, almost all light passes directly through them.
 - One can clearly see what's behind transparent objects

 > [!example] Transparent Examples